dlab-berkeley/advanced-data-wrangling-in-R-legacy/README.md

 ## Overview

-The Advanced Data Wrangling Workshop aims to help students to learn powerful data wrangling tools and techniques in R to wrangle data with less pain and more fun.
-The workshop will show how R can make your data wrangling process faster, more reliable, and interpretable.
-The workshop focuses on introducing new package developments in the tidyverse, particularly dplyr 1.0.0, and it has something new and exciting even for experienced R users.
+The Advanced Data Wrangling Workshop aims to help students to learn powerful tools and techniques in R to wrangle data with less pain and more fun.
+The workshop will show how R can make your data wrangling process easier, faster, and more readable.
+The workshop focuses on introducing new developments in the tidyverse, particularly dplyr 1.0.0, and it has something new and exciting even for experienced R users.

 ## Learning objectives